-PTOLEMUS has found that aftermarket devices will continue to hold a significant global marketshare for the next 5 years, but PTOLEMUS expects black box, CLA and dash camera devices to become marginalised, and OBD dongles global market share to collapse by 2030.
+PTOLEMUS has found that aftermarket devices will continue to hold a significant global marketshare for the next 5 years, but PTOLEMUS expects the share of black boxes, cigarettelighter adaptor, dash cameras and OBD dongles global to decline by 2030.

 That is not to say that the future will be OEM data only.
-Indeed, PTOLEMUS also found that growth in smartphone-based programmes is beginning to hit its stride.
+Indeed, PTOLEMUS also found that the growth in smartphone-based programmes will continue for Pay How You Drive programmes.

-This can be attributed to the increasing level of maturity of both the handset capabilities and refinement in app and algorithm design.
+This can be attributed to the ease of app distribution and relative low cost.

-Critically however, the biggest strength for smartphone-based programmes comes from its ability to connect with the consumer in a way that no other aftermarket device can offer.
-Without providing an app...
+Critically however, the biggest strength of smartphone insurance comes from its ability to connect with the consumer in a way that no other aftermarket device can offer.